wallarm/product-documentation/docs/2.14/waf-installation/nginx/dynamic-module-from-distr.md

 #### Other configurations

-To update other NGINX and Wallarm WAF cconfigurations, use the NGINX documentation and the list of [available Wallarm WAF directives][waf-directives-instr].
+To update other NGINX and Wallarm WAF configurations, use the NGINX documentation and the list of [available Wallarm WAF directives][waf-directives-instr].

 ### 6. Restart NGINX